zaqthefreshman/notes/wiki/technology/3_awk.md

 When I started awk I always wanted something like the below to just show me the power and usage of the tool.
 Awk is a lot more powerful than the below articulates, but this much will carry you a long ways

+This can be copy and pasted into a terminal
 ```
 printf 'i am 0\ni am 1\ni am 2\ni am 3\ni am 4\ni am 5\ni am 6\ni am 7\ni am 8\ni am 9' |